 Candidates are not to share videos recorded in teaching situations or school buildings.
 This is to protect the children who may appear in the video.
-All videos must be deleted from recording devices once uploaded to LiveText, which is a password protected, secure site.
+All videos must be deleted from recording devices once uploaded to a UNO password protected, secure site.